briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-    the time a document is originally sent by certified mail, or any address the Tax Administrator can ascertain using reasonable means such as the use of a change of address service offered by the postal service or an authorized delivery service under [Section 5703.056][ORC Section 5703.056] of the Ohio R.C.
+    the time a document is originally sent by certified mail, or any address the Tax Administrator can ascertain using reasonable means such as the use of a change of address service offered by the postal service or an authorized delivery service under [Section 5703.056][ORC 5703.056] of the Ohio R.C.

-    2. _(2)_ "Undeliverable address" means an address to which the postal service or an authorized delivery service under [Section 5703.056][ORC Section 5703.056] of the Ohio R.C. is not able to deliver an assessment of the Tax Administrator, except when the reason for non-delivery is because the addressee fails to acknowledge or accept the assessment.
+    2. _(2)_ "Undeliverable address" means an address to which the postal service or an authorized delivery service under [Section 5703.056][ORC 5703.056] of the Ohio R.C. is not able to deliver an assessment of the Tax Administrator, except when the reason for non-delivery is because the addressee fails to acknowledge or accept the assessment.

-2. _(B)_ Subject to division (C) of this section, a copy of each assessment shall be served upon the person affected thereby either by personal service, by certified mail, or by a delivery service authorized under [Section 5703.056][ORC Section 5703.056] of the Ohio R.C.
+2. _(B)_ Subject to division (C) of this section, a copy of each assessment shall be served upon the person affected thereby either by personal service, by certified mail, or by a delivery service authorized under [Section 5703.056][ORC 5703.056] of the Ohio R.C.
 With the permission of the person affected by an assessment, the Tax Administrator may deliver the assessment through alternative means as provided in this section, including, but not limited to, delivery by secure electronic mail.